Abstraction-Refinement Based Optimal Control with Regular Objectives: Implementation

 Strategies obtained from $\optcar$ are compared with the strategy given by linear quadratic regulator (LQR) in Table \ref{tab:result_linear}.
-Figure \ref{fig:path_linear-traj} and \ref{fig:path_linear-control} shows the state and control input trajectory for the three cases.
-The strategies given by $\optcar$ approximates the optimal control of LQR very closely, and it improves with refinement.
+For a linear system, LQR is always a superior technique in comparison to $\optcar$ because the computation is significantly more efficient.
+The goal of this example is to illustrate that in an example with known optimal controller, the strategies given by $\optcar$ approximates the optimal control of LQR very closely, and it improves with refinement.
+Figure \ref{fig:path_linear-traj} shows the state trajectory for the three cases.